Export controls explained

 In order to safeguard ourselves and the work we do, and to mitigate any threats to national security, we must comply with Government legislation and its rules governing the transfer of certain items (tangible and intangible) from the UK: export controls.

 All governments of UN countries must have systems in place to oversee the movement of certain items.
-In the UK, the Export Control Joint Unit (ECJU) administers the UK’s system of export controls and licensing for military and dual-use items (an item designed for civil purposes, but which may be used for military purposes).
+In the UK, the Export Control Joint Unit (ECJU) administers the UK’s system of export controls and licencing for military and dual-use items (an item designed for civil purposes, but which may be used for military purposes).

 What do export controls apply to?